 Requirements for administrative certification within the state of Alaska can be found at the Alaska Department of Education and Early Development.

 Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 Program Student Learning Outcomes

-Student learning outcomes for the MEd in Educational Leadership are based on the Educational Leadership Constituent Council (ELCC) Standards for School Leaders.
+Student learning outcomes for the MEd in Educational Leadership are based on the National Educational Leadership Preparation (NELP) Program Standards.
 Students who complete the Educational Leadership degree program will be able to:

 - Collaboratively lead, design, and implement a school mission, vision, and process for continuous improvement that reflects a core set of values and priorities that include data use, technology, equity, diversity, digital citizenship, and community.

 - Understand and demonstrate the capacity to advocate for ethical decisions and cultivate and enact professional norms.

 - Develop and maintain a supportive, equitable, culturally responsive, and inclusive school culture.

 - Evaluate, develop, and implement coherent systems of curriculum, instruction, data systems, supports, and assessment.

 - Engage families, community, and school personnel in order to strengthen student learning, support school improvement, and advocate for the needs of their school and community.